-The best way to fit your dog’s backpack is to measure the circumference of her chest, and correspond it to the label measurements on pet store doggy packs.
+The best way to fit your dog’s backpack is to measure the circumference of her chest and correspond it to the label measurements on pet store doggy packs.
 Don’t be afraid to ask a store assistant for help if you’re unsure or if your dog’s size seems to fall between two categories.

 To fit the backpack, place the middle of the pack on your dog’s back.
-The straps usually fasten around the waist, chest and/or around the neck.
-Adjust the straps to tighten the pack to fit pooch’s body and make sure you don’t pull too hard, the straps should be tight enough to not come loose or slip off, but not so tight that they hurt your dog.
+The straps usually fasten around the waist, chest, and/or around neck.
+Adjust the straps to tighten the pack to fit the pooch’s body and make sure you don’t pull too hard, the straps should be tight enough to not come loose or slip off, but not so tight that they hurt your dog.

 You should be able to fit two fingers’ width between the strap and your dog’s body.

-All doggie back packs are designed to provide equal weight distribution.
+All doggie backpacks are designed to provide equal weight distribution.
 They also feature dividers so that food and water can be kept separate from other supplies.

 A collapsible food dish fits inside the pack or can be zipped on the outside of some backpacks.
-There is usually a space to keep a flashlight, which is very useful for evenings or early mornings when it’s dark, sunless or foggy.
+There is usually a space to keep a flashlight, which is very useful for evenings or early mornings when it’s dark, sunless, or foggy.

 Doggy backpacks also often feature pockets for keeping a cold pack from your freezer before going hiking, which is great for hot climates.
 The top handle of the backpack makes it easy to hold onto your dog if you’re crossing a stream, or climbing small inclines.

 It’s worth considering a waterproof pack in case of any downpours or snow.